ami-GS/ami-GS.github.io/_posts/2018-02-05-openHPC-w-k8s.markdown

 ```
 Because install k8s and flannel directly to `$CHROOT` cause error, that's why this installation is conducted after booting up the compute nodes.

-if you are using CentOS, system needs credential for pulling docker image from network.
+The python-rhsm is needd for CentOS to show credential for pulling docker image via network.
 bellow can resolve it
 ``` shell
 $ yum install -y python-rhsm